10 Interesting Facts about Ethical Hacking

 On 22 SEP 16, NYTimes reported Yahoo had suffered a cyber attack in 2014 that affected 500 million user accounts.
 It had constituted the largest massive hacking of individual data directed against a single company.
 Names, dates of birth, telephone numbers and passwords were stolen.

-Ethical Hackers are now very valuable for an organization for security concern and are in Big Demand.
-Let’s see few of the famous ethical hackers:
+Ethical Hackers are now very valuable for an organization for security concerns and are in Big Demand.
+Let’s see a few of the famous ethical hackers:

 - Kelvin Mitnick (American Computer Security consultant, Author & Hacker.
 Best known for 1995 high-profile arrest.
 His black hat adventures included breaching down due to 2.5 years spree of criminal cyber activity.)